raspberrychris/paddleboardmaster/content/post/paddle-boarding-vs-kayaking.md

 +++
 If you can't decide on whether you want to start paddle boarding or kayaking, then this blog post will help you make that decision.

-In this post I will provide the arguments for and against paddle boards and kayaks, so you can make your own decision about which one you would like to pursue as your new hobby.
+In this post I will provide the arguments for and against paddleboards and kayaks, so you can make your own decision about which one you would like to pursue as your new hobby.
 (Who knows, maybe you'll choose both!)

-If you are unfamiliar of the differences between Kayaks and paddle boards, don't worry, I've got you covered.
+If you are unfamiliar of the differences between Kayaks and paddleboards, don't worry, I've got you covered.
 I will run through the differences right now.

 ## So what are the key differences between Kayaks and Paddleboards?